apache/doris/docs/en/docs/ecosystem/audit-plugin.md

 Open `plugin.conf` for configuration.
 See the comments of the configuration items.

+<version since="1.2.0"></version>
-Currently, audit-plugin supports importing slow query logs into a separate slow table, `doris_slow_log_tbl__`,  which is closed by default.
+Audit log plugin supports importing slow query logs into a separate slow table since version 1.2, `doris_slow_log_tbl__`,  which is closed by default.
 In the plugin configuration file, add `enable_slow_log = true` to enable the function.
 And you could modify 'qe_slow_log_ms' item in FE configuration file to change slow query threshold.

 ### Compile